GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 ## STEP 4: Adding Preview button

-Similar to the save button added in the previous step now we will add a new button that will open a new tab to show a preview of the story user has made.
+Similar to the save button added in the previous step now we will add a new button that will open a new tab to show a preview of the story.

 ```jsx